 Can Carpet Be Saved if It Gets Wet?

 There is hope for your carpet even after it gets wet.
 The key determiner in saving your damp carpet is ensuring it dries entirely within a window of 48 hours.
 If your carpet remains wet for any longer, it may be susceptible to mold growth and be unsalvageable.

 It's important to call a professional after your carpet gets wet to determine if it's salvageable.
 A water restoration and cleaning company can determine if your carpet can be saved or if it should be removed.

 Carpet Padding and Water Damage: How to Remedy a Wet Carpet

 If your carpet does have a pad, wear leather gloves and pull up the rug and the padding from the tack strip.
 Dispose of the pad immediately, as it will absorb water but not dry out.
 Next, lay the carpeting down flat and remove the water thoroughly with a wet vac.
-Use fans and blowers positioned to blow under the carpeting so the air circulates.
+Use fans and blowers positioned to blow under the carpeting so there is air circulation.

 Following water contamination, ensure your carpet has been cleaned thoroughly by enlisting the help of a professional.
 A water damage restoration company can also treat your carpet with an antimicrobial agent, replace its padding and reinstall it.

 How to Fix Water Damaged Carpet

 The first thing you should do is take a good look at the water damage on the carpet.
 This will help you decide whether you can restore it or if you should decide to replace it.